 Reg.
-No. G3867 Act 36/1947
+No. G3867 (Act 36/1947)

-Respiravax is an inactivated vaccine for the prophylactic immunisation of calves and pregnant cattle as an aid to reducing or preventing bovine respiratory disease caused by bovine herpes virus 1 (IBRV), bovine viral diarrhoea virus type 1 (BVDV), parainfluenza virus type 3 (PI3V) and Mannheimia (Pasteurella) haemolytica.
+Respiravax is an inactivated vaccine for the prophylactic immunisation of calves and pregnant cows as an aid in reducing or preventing bovine respiratory disease caused by Bovine Herpes Virus 1 (IBRV), Bovine Viral Diarrhoea Virus type 1 (BVDV), Parainfluenza Virus type 3 (PI3V) and Mannheimia (Pasteurella) haemolytica.

-Store between 2 °C and 8 °C. Do not freeze.
+- Store between 2 °C and 8 °C.

-Avoid prolonged or repetitive exposure to high ambient temperatures following withdrawal from the refrigerator.
+- Avoid prolonged or repetitive exposure to high ambient temperatures following withdrawal from the refrigerator.

-Protect from direct sunlight.
+- Protect from direct sunlight.